wp-plugins/wordpress-mobile-pack/readme.txt

 === WordPress Mobile Pack ===
-Tags: mobile, wireless, pda, iphone, dotMobi, theme, blackberry, admob, mobile adsense Requires at least: 2.5
+Tags: mobile, wireless, pda, iphone, dotMobi, theme, blackberry, admob, adsense Requires at least: 2.5
-Tested up to: 2.7.1
+Tested up to: 2.8.1
-Stable tag: 1.0.8223
+Stable tag: 1.1

 WordPress Mobile Pack is a complete toolkit to help mobilize your WordPress site.
 It has a mobile switcher, themes, widgets, and mobile admin panel.